obinnafranklinduru/file-command-handler/README.md

 ## Commands

 The file-command-handler supports the following commands:
-Note that the path must be the absolute path, which is the exact location of a file or directory in a file system.
-Examples: - Unix-based systems: `/home/user/documents/file.txt` - Windows systems: `C:\Users\User\Documents\file.txt`

 - **Create a file:** To create a file, use the command `create a file <path>`.
 Replace `<path>` with the desired file absolute path.